Who Is Cynthia Nixon?

 A versatile performer, she began her career on the New York stage as a teenager.
 She made her Broadway debut in The Philadelphia Story in 1980.
 That same year, Nixon appeared as a hippie child in the film Little Darlings, with Tatum O’Neal.

-Over the next few years, Cynthia Nixon played a variety of roles on stage, television, and film.
-She appeared in a few television after school specials as well as juggled roles in two Broadway plays — Tom Stoppard's The Real Thing and David Rabe's Hurlyburly — at the same time in 1984 and 1985.
+Over the next few years, Nixon played a variety of roles on stage, television and film.
+She appeared in a few television after school specials as well as juggled roles in two Broadway plays — Tom Stoppard's The Real Thing and David Rabe's Hurlyburly — at the same time in 1984 and 1985, respectively.
 She also made time to film a small role in Amadeus (1984).

 'Sex and the City'

-In 1997 Nixon auditioned for what would prove to be the biggest project of her career so far.
-She won the role of lawyer Miranda Hobbes in a new HBO comedy series Sex and the City, based on a newspaper column by Candace Bushnell.
+In 1997, Nixon auditioned for what would prove to be the biggest project of her career so far.
+She won the role of lawyer Miranda Hobbes in the new comedy series Sex and the City, based on a newspaper column by Candace Bushnell.
 Sarah Jessica Parker played the columnist, named Carrie Bradshaw in the show.
-The show followed the lives and romantic misadventures of Bradshaw, Hobbes, art dealer Charlotte York (Kristin Davis) and public relations expert and man-eater Samantha Jones (Kim Cattrall).
+The show followed the lives and romantic misadventures of Bradshaw, Hobbes, art dealer Charlotte York (Kristin Davis) and public relations expert Samantha Jones (Kim Cattrall).

 Filled with sharp dialogue, genuine characters and interesting fashions, Sex and the City became a huge hit.
-Cynthia Nixon played Miranda: a smart, sarcastic and successful woman, who was also fearful, defensive and mildly neurotic at times, adding a layer of vulnerability to the character.
-During the course of the series, her character goes through a transformation, softened somewhat by her experiences as a mother and later a wife.
+Nixon played Miranda: a smart, sarcastic and successful woman, who was also fearful, defensive and mildly neurotic at times, adding a layer of vulnerability to the character.
+During the course of the series, her character went through a transformation and was softened somewhat by her experiences as a mother and later a wife.
 Nixon won the Emmy Award for Outstanding Supporting Actress in a Comedy Series for her performance in 2004.